Upper bounds on the purity of Wigner positive quantum states that verify the Wigner entropy conjecture: Abstract

 \section{Abstract}

 We present analytical results toward the Wigner entropy conjecture, which posits that among all physical Wigner non-negative states the Wigner entropy is minimized by pure Gaussian states for which it attains the value $1+\ln\pi$.
 Working under a minimal set of constraints on the Wigner function, namely, non-negativity, normalization, and the pointwise bound $\pi W\le 1$, we construct an explicit hierarchy of lower bounds $B_n$ on $S[W]$ by combining a truncated series lower bound for $-\ln x$ with moment identities of the Wigner function.
-This yields closed-form purity-based sufficient conditions ensuring $S[W]\ge 1+\ln\pi$.
-In particular, we first prove that all Wigner non-negative states with $\mu\le 4-2\sqrt3$ satisfy the Wigner entropy conjecture.
-We further obtain a systematic purity-only relaxation of the hierarchy, yielding the simple sufficient condition $\mu\le 2/e$.
-On top of aforesaid results, our analysis clarifies why additional physicality constraints are necessary for purity-based approaches that aim to approach the extremal case $\mu\leq1$.
+This yields closed-form sufficient conditions, expressed in terms of the state purity $\mu:=\operatorname{Tr}(\rho^2)=2\pi\int dq\,dp\,W(q,p)^2$, ensuring $S[W]\ge 1+\ln\pi$.
+In particular, we first prove that all physical Wigner-non-negative states with $\mu\le 4-2\sqrt{3}$ satisfy the Wigner entropy conjecture.
+We further obtain a systematic purity-only relaxation of the hierarchy, whose limiting sufficient condition is $\mu\le 2/e$.
+Finally, we show that the threshold $2/e$ is sharp under the relaxed constraints considered here, thereby identifying the need for additional quantum-realizability information in the remaining high-purity regime.